What to know about the 145th running of the Kentucky Derby

 - Jon Court, Long Range Toddy‘s rider, will become the oldest jockey to ride in Derby at age 58.

-- After then-favorite Omaha Beach scratched on Wednesday, May 1, Bodexpress earned entry into the Derby at 30-1 odds.
+- With Omaha Beach out, Bodexpress earned entry into the Derby at 30-1 odds.
 He is the son of Bodemeister, who finished second in both the 2012 Kentucky Derby and 2012 Preakness Stakes.

 Who won the 2018 Kentucky Derby?
 WinStar Farm’s colt Justify, trained by Bob Baffert and ridden by Mike Smith, won the 144th Kentucky Derby.
 He went on to win the Preakness Stakes and the Belmont Stakes, becoming the 13th horse ever to win the Triple Crown.